Landmark Hong Kong-China stock trading scheme to start Nov. 17

 Chinese markets rallied as the launch date was announced.

-The Stock Connect program was originally expected to launch on Oct.
-27, but that unofficial deadline passed, leading to speculation that the program might be held up by technical or political hurdles.
+The Stock Connect programme was originally expected to launch on Oct.
+27, but that unofficial deadline passed, leading to speculation that the programme might be held up by technical or political hurdles.

 Hong Kong's leader CY Leung hinted last week the recent pro-democracy protests in the city had played a role in the delay.